Los Angeles Almanac Logo

 Aerial view of Lakewood Park development, 1950.
 Courtesy of City of Lakewood historical collection.

 In 1951, the developers also built the massive Lakewood Center Mall.
-The mall offered parking for 10,000 cars, making it the largest shopping center in the United States at the time.
-May Company opened their massive store in Lakewood Center in 1952 to more than 200,000 shoppers in its first days.
+The mall offered parking for 10,000 cars, making it, at the time, the largest shopping center in the United States.
+In 1952, May Company opened their massive store in Lakewood Center, drawing in more than 200,000 shoppers in its first days.

 Design concept of May Company store in Lakewood Center, 1950.
 Courtesy of City of Lakewood historical collection.